The United States is a Democratic Republic

 So a Democracy is a state ruled by the people

-A Republic - a state in which the exercise of the sovereign power rests in the representatives elected by the people, in our case we elect representatives into the Presidential and Legislative (Congress) branches, and our President and elected representatives in Congress select members of the Supreme Court.
-The United States is a Democratic Republic.
+A Democratic Republic – in its modern meaning today, refers to a state in which the exercise of power rests in the representatives elected by the people.
+In our case we elect the President and members of Congress, and the President appoints members of the Supreme court, with approval from the Senate.
+The USA is a Democratic Republic.

 The first democracy in civilization, a Direct Democracy, was in Greece during the Classical Period - 450 to 330 B.C.